LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Added a new build system option, ``CUDA_ARCH``, that can be used to specify the CUDA architecture to compile for.

-Fixed a bug in the Fortran 2003 interfaces to the ARKode Butcher table routines and structure.
+Fixed a bug in the Fortran 2003 interfaces to the ARKODE Butcher table routines and structure.
 This includes changing the ``ARKodeButcherTable`` type to be a ``type(c_ptr)`` in Fortran.

 Added two utility functions, ``SUNDIALSFileOpen`` and ``SUNDIALSFileClose``